Jana Komrsková

-Jana Komrsková (born 6 May 1983 in Roudnice nad Labem) is an artistic gymnast from the Czech Republic who competed in the 2000 and 2004 Summer Olympics.
+Jana Komrsková (born 6 May 1983) is a Czech artistic gymnast.
+She competed in the 2000 and 2004 Summer Olympics.

 Early life

-Komrsková was born on 6 May 1983 to father Jan Komrska, a gymnastics coach, and mother Zdena Komrsková (née Dorňáková), a 1972 Olympian.
+Komrsková was born on 6 May 1983 in Roudnice nad Labem to father Jan Komrska, a gymnastics coach, and mother Zdena Komrsková (née Dorňáková), a 1972 Olympian.
 She started gymnastics at the age of four and was coached by her parents in Zlín.
 Her younger sister, Aneta, also competed in gymnastics, while her older sister, Lucie, was a leading Czech long jumper.

 Gymnastics career

 At the age of 10, Komrsková became a member of the Czech national junior team, and in 1995, she participated in the European Junior Championships for the first time.
 Two years later, she won three titles in the senior national championships in 1997, including the all-around title, with particularly strong performances on the uneven bars and vault.

 1999–2000

 At the 1999 World Artistic Gymnastics Championships in Tianjin, Komrsková qualified to the all-around final in ninth place, but major faults on beam sent her back to 33rd in the all-around final.
 The Czech team finished in 16th place, qualifying two gymnasts to the 2000 Olympics in Sydney.

 In the Olympic year, Komrsková recorded her first success in a World Cup competition (second place on vault in Cottbus, behind Russia's Yelena Produnova) and finished ninth in the all-around at the 2000 European Championships.

 She and Kateřina Marešová competed for the Czech Republic at the 2000 Summer Olympics.
 Komrsková qualified for the individual all-around final in 29th place despite an infection contracted through blisters on her forearm.
 Immediately after the final, she underwent minor surgery.

 After the Games, Komrsková placed fourth on uneven bars and vault at the World Cup final in Glasgow.